-What does discrimination at work look like?
+What does discrimination in the workplace look like?
 Here are some examples:

 - Paying different salaries to employees in the same position with similar qualifications.

-- Discriminating when assigning leave for a disability, workplace injury, or parental leave, or denying retirement options.
+- Discriminating when assigning leave for a disability, workplace injury, parental leave, or denying retirement options

 If you’ve experienced any of these situations, it’s important to contact an experienced discrimination attorney to help protect your rights.

 Employment discrimination can also happen during the hiring process.
-You could potentially lose out on appropriate compensation, denied a transfer or promotion, and more.
-It is illegal for employers to discriminate against job applicants for race, gender, pregnancy, religion, and more.
-Additionally, employers cannot ask you certain questions or deny access to information, like salary and benefits info.
+You could potentially lose out on appropriate compensation, be denied a transfer or promotion, and more.
+It is illegal for employers to discriminate against job applicants based on their race, gender, pregnancy, religion, or any other part of their identity that qualifies them as part of a protected class.
+Additionally, employers cannot ask you certain questions or deny access to information, such as salary or benefits.

 Discrimination Vs. Harassment

-What is the difference between workplace discrimination and harassment?
-Harassment involves repeated unwanted behavior from a coworker, boss, client, or anyone else in the workplace and is based on discrimination against gender, age, race, sexual identity, disability/health status (including pregnancy) or nationality.
+Harassment involves repeated unwanted behavior from a coworker, boss, client, or anyone else in the workplace and is based on discrimination against gender identity, age, race, sexual orientation, disability/health status (including pregnancy), or nationality.
 Harassment is also illegal and has severe consequences.
 It is not uncommon for workplace discrimination cases to also involve sexual harassment.